 Executive suites are the more traditional version of co-working spaces.
 Renting an executive suite allows you a lot of the same benefits of a co-working space, including smaller lease sizes in desirable areas and term flexibility.

-A couple of notable examples of executive suites in Austin include Regus and Intelligent Office.
+A notable example of executive suites in Austin is Regus.

 Flex Space